nanochess/CVBasic/README.md

 The Sord M5 can only use binaries up to 16 kb, both joysticks are handled as controllers, and the keyboard emulate the Colecovision keypad (CONT1.KEY only) using the keys 0-9, Backslash/Del and Return.

-The Memotech can only use binaries up to 32 kb, keyboard is handled as controller 1, and it can also emulate the Colecovision keypad (CONT1.KEY only) using the keys 0-9, BS and Ret.

 The Tatung Einstein can only use binaries up to 32 kb, keyboard is handled as controller 1 (joystick not used), and it can also emulate the Colecovision keypad (CONT1.KEY only) using the keys 0-9, Del/Ins and Enter.

 The Casio PV-2000 can only use binaries up to 16 kb, the keyboard and joystick are controller 1, and it can emulate the Colecovision keypad (CONT1.KEY only) using the keys 0-9, Home/Cls and Return.